davianoap/FinalProject-KM_G2FE1127/README.md

 - Chakra UI
 - Vercel

+## How to Access Online

+you can access here https://finalproject-km-g2fe1127.vercel.app/ and contact me to give your name email and i will give you an access

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

-`REACT_APP_BASE_URL`: domain to access the app. add this url to spotify developer account redirect uri too. in https://developer.spotify.com/dashboard/.
+`REACT_APP_REDIRECT_URL`: domain to access the app. add this url to spotify developer account redirect uri too. in https://developer.spotify.com/dashboard/.

 `REACT_APP_SPOTIFY_CLIENT_ID`: client id on spotify developer account

 `REACT_APP_SPOTIFY_CLIENT_SECRET`: client secret on spotify developer account

-``

 ## How to run in Local